pranaykasturi/mosaik-heatpump/README.rst

 Calculation Modes
 """""""""""""""""

-*Deatiled Calculation Mode*
+*Detailed Calculation Mode*

-In the detailed calculation mode, the model takes the inputs, the heat source temperature, the heat demand from the consumer, and the temperature of water entering the condenser of the heat pump.
-The model first identifies the closest design point. i.e the design evaporator temperature, the design condenser temperature and the design heatload, to the input data and performs a design point calculation.
+In the detailed calculation mode, the model takes the following inputs: the heat source temperature, the heat demand from the consumer, and the temperature of water entering the condenser of the heat pump.
+The model first identifies the closest design point, i.e., the design evaporator temperature, the design condenser temperature and the design heatload, to the input data and performs a design point calculation.
 The data from the design point calculation is then used to perform an off-design calculation to obtain the model outputs.

 *Fast Calculation Mode*

 Hot Water Tank Model
 --------------------
-The hot water tank model developed by…? has been used in this work to act as a buffer in between the heating device and the heat consumer.
+The hot water tank model developed in a previous project has been used in this work to act as a buffer in between the heating device and the heat consumer.
 The size of the tank and the initial temperature profile inside the tank can be specified at the time of initialization.
 Flows of water into and out of the tank can be specified as connections.
 The temperatures and flow rates of the water flowing through these connections can be updated over the course of the simulation.
 Stratification has been modelled by defining different layers inside the tank with varying temperatures.
-Heat transfer to the surrounding environment and between the layers inside the tank have been considered.
+Heat transfer to the surrounding environment and between the layers inside the tank is considered.

 Controller Model